By Michael Lanza

 It can also be dayhiked partway from the bottom up, a strenuous more than six miles out-and-back from the Left Fork Trailhead on Kolob Terrace Road, getting as far as the famous subway tunnel before you have to turn around at the base of cliffs.
 The bottom-up hike features rugged terrain and a creek crossing in each direction.
 But that’s a very different experience because you see much less of the canyon’s best sections—and you encounter a lot more people.
 It also requires a one-day permit.
 If you have the skills for it, do this hike from top to bottom.

-See my story “Luck of the Draw, Part 1: Hiking Zion’s Subway,” for many photos and details on how to get a popular permit and do this classic hike.
+See my story “Luck of the Draw, Part 1: Hiking Zion’s Subway,” for many photos and details on how to get a popular one-day permit for this classic hike.
 Don’t enter the Subway with rain in the forecast.

 Explore the best of the Southwest.
-See “The 10 Best Hikes in Utah’s National Parks” and
+See “The 12 Best Hikes in Utah’s National Parks”

 “The 10 Best Backpacking Trips in the Southwest.”